 Divergent learning curves

-Figure 1 - The costs of solar photovoltaic modules have decreased apace with deployment - Figure 2.1 from Designing Climate Solutions: A Policy Guide for Low-Carbon Energy
+Figure 1 - Costs of photovoltaic panels have decreased with deployment (note the log scale) - Designing Climate Solutions: A Policy Guide for Low-Carbon Energy

 Methane - the quick fix